tytydraco/yessleep/out/Its_in_the_water.md

 When I pushed open the door, everyone inside looked up at once.
 Full stop.
 Forks mid-air, chewing paused, eyes locked on me like I’d just burst in holding a gun and wearing a ski mask.
 Even the ceiling fan seemed to slow down.

 Then, just as fast, it all resumed.
 Chewing, murmuring.
 One man tipped his hat.
-Another muttered*,* “Evening.”
+Another muttered, “Evening.”

 A waitress approached with a notepad.